audiologyapps/tiny-jewelry-store/README.md

 **Expectations:**
 - **You can use any kind of front end for accomplishing the task, which means front end can be replaceable.**
 - **Please use best practices, principles, patterns everywhere.**
+- **Please remember that the discount plan is not confined to only these, it is subjected to change anytime.**
 - **Share the complete solution via email.**

 **Below are the suggested screens for your reference (Feel free to adapt based on your frontend choice)**